cctsao2000/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+Activity 1: A gate placed near to front doors that detects whether a key fob is brought by house owners when passing through the gate.
+A notification sound will be played if not.
+Goal 1: To prevent house owners from going out without a key fob.

+Activity 2: A smart chair that can detect how long a person has been sitting on the chair for and will vibrate if the person has been sitting for too long.
+Goal 2: To prevent the user from sitting on the chair for too long.

+Activity 3: An oil and stain detector in the kitchen that will shoot light to indicate the biggest stain found.
+Goal 3: To make the kitchen cleaner and remove stains if possible

+Activity 4: Using emotion detection to integrate an inspiring quote generator
+Goal 4: To heal people’s daily feelings

+Activity 5: Feet odor detection rug
+Goal 5: To remind you it’s time to wash your feet and avoid the awkward scenario

+Activity 6: A tone detector to identify the extent of politeness for each sentence you speak
+Goal 6: When the device detects that your blood pressure and heart rate have risen and your voice has become more emotional, the wristband will vibrate to warn you.

+Activity 7: Smart Table to detect the food type of each meal on the table for your health care
+Goal 7: To discriminate the nutrition of the dish on the table and give you healthy meal advice